Renae Jacobs: Teenage Mutant Ninja Turtles

 While working in Los Angeles in 1986, she received a call to audition for Teenage Mutant Ninja Turtles.
 She was directed through the audition by Stu Rosen.
 The first day Rosen made it clear he didn't approve of her for the role, and had waited to show her audition after exhausting all the others.

-She has said that developed her initial personification of O'Neil after reading the description in the casting material, not the comics themselves:
+She has said that she developed her initial personification of O'Neil after reading the description in the casting material, not the comics themselves:

 It was also the first role she was awarded that wasn't a "crazy little made up fantasy character".

 In June 2014, it was announced that Jacobs would guest-star on season three of Nickelodeon's Teenage Mutant Ninja Turtles.
 She played April's long-lost mother in the episode "Buried Secrets" who was, in truth, a Kraang creature that had been infused with the human DNA of the real Mrs. O'Neil as an infiltration experiment.